Trial Length, Pricing, and Rationally Inattentive Customers: Abstract

 \section{Abstract}

-\onehalfspacing The ``free trial'' followed by automatic renewal is a dominant business model in the digital economy.
-Standard models explain trials as a mechanism for consumers to learn their valuation for a product.
-We propose a complementary theory based on rational inattention.
-Consumers know their valuation but face a cognitive cost to remember to cancel an unwanted subscription.
-We model this using a Shannon entropy-based cost of information processing, where a consumer's baseline attention level decays with the length of the trial period.
-This creates a novel trade-off for a monopolist firm: a longer trial increases ``inattentive revenue'' from consumers who fail to cancel, but it also lowers ex-ante consumer utility, making the initial offer less attractive.
-We show that this trade-off leads to an interior optimal trial length, even for products where value-learning is instantaneous.
-Our model, under standard assumptions about demand elasticity and the distribution of consumer valuations, generates sharp, testable predictions about the relationship between contract terms.
-We find that the optimal renewal price and trial length are complements: firms offering longer trials will also set higher post-trial prices.
-We analyze the impact of policies aimed at curbing consumer exploitation, such as ``click-to-cancel'' regulations.
-We show that such policies, by making attention effectively cheaper, lead firms to reduce trial lengths.
-The effect on price depends directly on the elasticity of demand from loyal subscribers.
-We also extend the model to include paid trials, showing that introductory prices and trial lengths act as strategic substitutes.
-Our framework provides a micro-founded explanation for common features of subscription contracts and offers a new lens through which to evaluate consumer protection policies in digital markets.
+\onehalfspacing The ``free trial'' followed by automatic renewal is a prevalent business model in the digital economy.
+While traditional models view trials as a way for consumers to learn a product's value, we propose a complementary theory based on rational inattention \citep{Sims2003}.
+In our framework, consumers already know their valuation but face cognitive costs associated with remembering to cancel an unwanted subscription.
+We model this using a Shannon attention cost, where a consumer's attention decays over the trial period.
+This creates a fundamental trade-off for firms: longer trials increase ``inattentive revenue'' from consumers who forget to cancel, but they also reduce the initial attractiveness of the offer.
+This dynamic leads to an optimal trial length, even when consumers do not need time to learn the product's value.
+Our model predicts that optimal renewal prices and trial lengths are complements; longer trials are associated with higher post-trial prices.
+Analyzing consumer protection measures, such as click-to-cancel regulations, we find that making cancellation easier motivates firms to shorten trial periods.
+Furthermore, we demonstrate that introductory prices (paid trials) and trial lengths act as strategic substitutes.
+This framework provides a new lens for understanding subscription contracts and evaluating consumer protection policies in digital markets.